calyxir/calyx/docs/tutorial/frontend-tut.md

 ### Generate Calyx Code

-The skeleton of a Calyx program has three sections, and looks like this:
+As you know, the skeleton of a Calyx program has three sections:

 ```
 component main() -> {